Lee Rainwater Memorial Lecture Series

 On April 6, 2017, the Swedish sociologist Robert Erikson delivered the first Lee Rainwater Memorial Lecture, titled “Social Selection in Education and its Consequences for Mobility".
 The inaugural lecture, presented at Harvard University, was jointly hosted by the Stone Center and the Harvard Sociology Department.

-The second Lee Rainwater Memorial Lecture will be presented at the CUNY Graduate Center on September 20, 2018.
-The lecture will be given by Professor Kathryn Edin, Bloomberg Distinguished Professor at Johns Hopkins University.
+The second Lee Rainwater Memorial Lecture was presented at the CUNY Graduate Center on September 20, 2018 by Professor Kathryn Edin, Bloomberg Distinguished Professor at Johns Hopkins University.
 Edin, a sociologist, is one of the nation’s leading experts on the lives of low-income women, men, and children.
 Her lecture is titled "The Tenous Ties of Working Class Men."
-Register for this event here.

 The series is administered by Janet Gornick and Tim Smeeding.